tess-phillips/boulderingPage/README.md

 "Famous climbers" - a section that includes biographical information and links to documentaries about famous climbers.

 How to use
 To view the webpage, simply open the HTML file in a web browser.
 The page is responsive and will adapt to different screen sizes, so it can be viewed on a variety of devices.
-To navigate to a specific section, click on the corresponding title in the header.
 For more information about climbing spots in Manchester, refer to the contact information in the footer.

-Contributing
-Contributions to this repository are not currently being accepted.

 Credits
 This project was created by Tess Phillips for the Founders and Coders bootcamp.

-Contact
-If you have any questions or concerns about this repository, please contact Tess Phillips at tess.phillips@me.com.